-In the heart of the Mahoosucs, the Grafton Forest Wilderness Preserve will create a forever-wild refuge along Maine’s Appalachian Trail.
+In the heart of the Mahoosucs next to Grafton Notch State Park, the proposed Grafton Forest Wilderness Preserve would create a forever-wild refuge along Maine’s Appalachian Trail.
 To make this vision come to life for the benefit of wildlife and people, Northeast Wilderness Trust must raise $1.4 million by December 15, 2021.
 Will you help?

 In Western Maine along the New Hampshire border, the Mahoosuc Range compares only to Mt.
 Katahdin in its vast, unbroken high-elevation forest.
 As northbound travelers on the Appalachian Trail (A.T.) cross into The Pine Tree State, the green sea of the Mahoosuc Mountains stretches before them.